Mechanistic Modeling of Continuous Lyophilization for Biopharmaceutical Manufacturing: Mechanistic Modeling

 \subsubsection{Vacuum-induced surface freezing}

 At the end of the preconditioning step, VISF is initiated at $t_\textrm{f1}$ and proceeds until its completion at $t_\textrm{f2}$.
 The key idea of VISF is to reduce the total pressure to evaporate a small amount of liquid solution from the product, abruptly decreasing the temperature and promoting nucleation.
-A model for VISF is not readily available in the literature but can be derived from the mechanistic understanding of simultaneous heat and mass transfer during evaporation, e.g., as described in Ref.~\cite{Mills1995HeatTransfer}.
+An example of available models for VISF can be found in \cite{Pisano2017VISF}, which relies on the concept of the condensing/evaporating efficiency.
+A similar approach is used in this work, but the model is derived from the fundamental of heat and mass transfer during evaporation, e.g., as described in \cite{Mills1995HeatTransfer}, and thus the associated parameters are the heat and mass transfer coefficients instead of the condensing/evaporating efficiency.
+In addition, the stochastic nature of ice nucleation is also incorporated into the VISF model (described later in Section \ref{ch2-sec:Nucleation}), allowing for the comparison between spontaneous nucleation and VISF.
 First, consider the mass transfer part.
 The evaporation rate of water at the surface for a nonvolatile solute is

 where $h_m$ is the mass transfer coefficient, $x_\textrm{w,sat}$ is the mole fraction of water at the liquid-vapor interface (equilibrium), and $x_\textrm{w,c}$ is the mole fraction of water in the chamber (environment).
 The subscripts `sat' and `c' here denote the equilibrium condition and environment, respectively.
-To calculate the mass fraction of water for \eqref{eq:evap_VISF}, we first assume that there are two gas/vapor components during VISF, namely (1) water and (2) nitrogen or inert gas, denoted by the subscript `in'.
+To calculate the mass fraction of water for Equation \eqref{ch2-eq:evap_VISF}, we first assume that there are two gas/vapor components during VISF, namely (1) water and (2) nitrogen or inert gas, denoted by the subscript `in'.
 By assuming the ideal gas law,

 where $p_\textrm{t}$ is the total pressure, $p_\textrm{w}$ is the partial pressure of water, and $M$ is the molar mass.
 If the environment contains only nitrogen or inert gas, $p_\textrm{w,c} = 0$.
 The saturation pressure $p_\textrm{w,sat}$ is a function of temperature, that is \cite{Smith2018Thermo},